 We’re back on now, as you probably gathered from my recent review of Psych Blue film but in the time that we were off my local film developing hook up went under.
 By ‘hook up’ I mean Discount Drug Mart.
 They were never all that knowledgeable to begin with and taking film to someone who really doesn’t know what they’re doing and doesn’t get too much practice is risky.
 They finally started shipping film off to be developed elsewhere instead of developing on-site and that was my cue to look for something better.

 I researched for hours.
-Where in the world is there to get film developed these days?
+Where in the world is there to get affordable film developing these days?
 I had a hard time choosing which mail-in service to use.
 It seemed like every site had at least a handful of negative reviews.
 People unhappy with price, scan quality, timing, etc. I finally committed to The Darkroom.

 The Darkroom has a couple of different routes you can go.
 They offer the option to pay online or by mail and you can request a mailer if you don’t already have something to ship in on hand.
 They even give you a label to print out to slap on your package so you never have to step foot in a post office.